Beverly majored in psychology and health science and has a strong interest in improving the mental, spiritual, and physical lives of others.

 Please Don't Break the Office Equipment: When Uninvested Employees Go Rogue

 Have you ever noticed that some employees seem to not really care about saving money or taking care of company property as if it were their own?

-Having a basic background in how to use office equipment properly should be part of everyone's training and while it would seem obvious that everyone knows how to use a copier, fax machine, stapler, phone, turn on a computer, send documents to the printer and put files in alphabetical order, unfortunately, this is often not the case.
+Having a basic background in how to use office equipment properly should be part of everyone's training, and while it would seem obvious that everyone knows how to use a copier, fax machine, stapler, and phone, turn on a computer, send documents to the printer, and put files in alphabetical order, unfortunately, this is often not the case.

 How to Be a Respectful Employee in an Office

 These basic guidelines may help your employees think more carefully about how they handle and care for equipment.